ota-meshi/postcss-styl/README.md

 The main use of this plugin is to apply the [Stylus] syntax to the [PostCSS] linter.

-For example, when used with [Stylelint], it is used as follows:
+For example, if you want to use this plugin with [Stylelint], it is used as follows:

 1. First, prepare a script that extends `postcss-syntax`.